 If there is really no underlying issue that is bothering them, or at least none that they will divulge to you, and they persist with rude language, you can take the approach of paying them a visit each and every time a rude episode occurs… each time approaching them with the same calm and genuine curiosity about what it is that is bugging them.

 The more rude they are, the more concerned and curious you can be.
-Of course, you would need to be able to do this calmly and confidently because pushing your buttons and getting you to react is what they are TRYING to do!
+Of course, you would need to be able to do this calmly and confidently because pushing your buttons and getting you to react is what they may be TRYING to do!

-If you continue with repeated discussions over an extended period of time, never retaliating or getting drawn into an argument and always pursuing the issues in great detail, the act of being disrespectful towards you will start to become a bit of a nuisance to your neighbor who will think twice about being rude next time.
+If you continue with repeated discussions over an extended period of time, never retaliating or getting drawn into an argument and always pursuing the issues in great detail, the act of being disrespectful or harassing you will start to become a nuisance to your neighbor who will think twice about being rude next time.

 He’ll know that hurling another negative comment your way or engaging in further harassment is just going to result in yet another long drawn out discussion in which the things that are bugging him will be put under the microscope for examination.